Lt Gen Asim Munir Appointed Head of Pakistan's ISI

 Loading...

 Munir has also served as the commander of the Force Command Northern Areas.
-He was conferred Hilal-i-Imtiaz, the second highest civilian award, in March 2018.
+He was conferred Hilal-i-Imtiaz—the second highest civilian award and honour given to both civilians and military officers of the Pakistan armed forces by the Government of Pakistan—in March 2018.

 Munir has also served as the commander of the Force Command Northern Areas.
-He was conferred Hilal-i-Imtiaz, the second highest civilian award, in March 2018.
+He was conferred Hilal-i-Imtiaz—the second highest civilian award and honour given to both civilians and military officers of the Pakistan armed forces by the Government of Pakistan—in March 2018.

 Loading...